hvihvi/blog/pages/posts/wrong-abstraction.md

 - **Too much indirection**: mapAtoC might be easier to understand than mapAtoB then mapBtoC (keep a good ballance)
 - **Separation of Concern as a standalone argument**: Tidying up your socks in a "left" box and a "right" box separates concerns but it doesn't help you get dressed faster in the morning
 - **Excessive consistency**: again, keep a good ballance, consistency gives up on exploration

+## Functional programming with low level of abstraction

+Simple FP principles make it easier for the brain:

+- Pure functions: predictability/determinism
+- Immutability: no "time" dimension
+- Isolate side effects

+Try to make it easy to read, navigate and change:

+- Minimising indirections, lowering navigation overhead: less context switching
+- Using business/product/design's terminology: meaningful abstractions & less decision making
+- Duplicate when extracted parts might not live together
+- No universal right answer, only context specific pros & cons